Keith Richards: Drug use and arrests

-On 27 February 1977, while Richards was staying in a Toronto hotel, then known as the Harbour Castle Hilton on Queen's Quay East, the Royal Canadian Mounted Police found heroin in his room and charged him with "possession of heroin for the purpose of trafficking" – an offence that at that time could result in prison sentences of seven years to life under the Narcotic Control Act.
+On 27 February 1977, while Richards was staying in a Toronto hotel, then known as the Harbour Castle Hilton on Queens Quay East, the Royal Canadian Mounted Police found heroin in his room and charged him with "possession of heroin for the purpose of trafficking" – an offence that at that time could result in prison sentences of seven years to life under the Narcotic Control Act.
 His passport was confiscated, and Richards and his family remained in Toronto until 1 April, when Richards was allowed to enter the United States on a medical visa for treatment of heroin addiction.
 The charge against him was later reduced to "simple possession of heroin".

 For the next two years, Richards lived under threat of criminal sanction.
 Throughout this period he remained active with the Rolling Stones, recording their biggest-selling studio album, Some Girls, and touring North America.
 Richards was tried in October 1978, pleading guilty to possession of heroin.
 He was given a suspended sentence and put on probation for one year, with orders to continue treatment for heroin addiction and to perform a benefit concert on behalf of the Canadian National Institute for the Blind after a blind fan testified on his behalf.
 Although the prosecution had filed an appeal of the sentence, Richards performed two CNIB benefit concerts at Oshawa Civic Auditorium on 22 April 1979; both shows featured the Rolling Stones and the New Barbarians.
 In September 1979, the Ontario Court of Appeal upheld the original sentence.

 In 2016, he stated that he still occasionally drinks alcohol and consumes hashish and cannabis.
+In 2022, he revealed that he quit smoking in 2020.

 Other details

-Richards owns Redlands, a Sussex estate he purchased in 1966, as well as homes in Weston, Connecticut and in the private resort island of Parrot Cay, Turks & Caicos.
+Richards owns Redlands, a Sussex estate he purchased in 1966, as well as homes in Weston, Connecticut, and in the private resort island of Parrot Cay, Turks & Caicos.
 His primary home is in Weston.
 In June 2013, Richards said that he would retire with his family to Parrot Cay or Jamaica if he knew his death was coming.
 However, in November 2016, he said, "I'd like to croak magnificently, onstage."
 Richards is an avid reader with a strong interest in history, and owns an extensive library.
 An April 2010 article revealed that Richards yearns to be a librarian.

-Richards is a keen fan of shepherd's pie, a British traditional dish.
+Richards is fond of shepherd's pie, a British traditional dish.
 Stuart Cable recollected that while drummer for the Stereophonics, he was confronted by Richards because he had served himself a piece of the shepherd's pie meant for Richards.
 The dish was also mentioned by Richards in his autobiography, advising readers to add more onions after cooking the meat filling to enhance the pie's flavour.